 Trust creates an environment where users want to engage with your website.
 It also gets users in a state of mind to consume and act upon your content.

 This is why many of Google’s first page results lead to powerful .com domains and large authority sites, rather than lesser-known Blogspot blogs.

 However, your domain is only one part of branding, so don’t assume a great domain is all you need.
-There are many factors that can sway a website into a trusted authority, but perhaps most important is content quality and user experience.
+Many factors can sway a website into a trusted authority, but perhaps most important is content quality and user experience.

-If you don’t deliver great content you’ll never build trust with users.
+If you don’t deliver great content, you’ll never build trust with users.
 This is just a given.
-But, if you have pretty great content and a solid branding you’ll have a much easier time selling trust with these design techniques.
+But, if you have pretty great content and solid branding, you’ll have a much easier time selling trust with these design techniques.

 TechCrunch is a great example of something that was just a blog and over the years has scaled into a massive authority website.
 Their newest design reflects more of an online magazine, which builds a lot more trust in readers.